 On the other hand, the contemporary use of the term “Mocha” to represent a chocolate-espresso coffee blended drink confuses consumers even more (according to The World Atlas of Coffee).

-Yemen coffee beans occupies a unique position in the lengthy history of Arabic coffee types.
-While Ethiopia is rightfully hailed as the “birthplace of coffee” – in scientific terms, Ethiopia is at the epicenter of evolutionary origins, where the first Arabica coffee plants arose from a crossbreeding of two ancestral species (see also sources of coffee varieties) – Yemen is the birthplace of coffee.
+Yemeni coffee beans hold a special place in the extensive lineage of Arabic coffee varieties.
+Although Ethiopia is often celebrated as the “cradle of coffee” – being the epicenter of evolutionary origins where the initial Arabica coffee plants emerged from the hybridization of two ancestral species (see also sources of coffee varieties) – Yemen can be considered the birthplace of coffee culture.